Broad Curriculum Program | Valencia, Spain

 Housing

 Program housing is in shared apartments in the historic district of the city.
 Apartments are located either on the top floors of the study center or in nearby buildings.
 Amenities include fully-equipped kitchens, lounge space, cable TV, Wi-Fi, laundry facilities, weekly cleaning service with a change of bed linens and towels, and secure access to the study center’s library, computer lab, and study spaces.
 Meal vouchers that can be redeemed at restaurants across Spain are also provided.
 Overnight guests are not allowed in program housing.
-For a list of hotels near the campus, please click here.
+For a list of hotels in Valencia, please click here.

 Excursions & Group Activities